dev-nicolaos/personal-site/src/content/thoughts/testimony.md

 That trend has continued as I've walked the path of life.
 Difficult circumstances still come, but God is faithful to provide in the midst of them.
 He uses challenging times to grow me and change me so that by his grace I become a more mature and Christ-like person than I used to be.
 I still make plenty of mistakes, but he forgives my sins because of Jesus sacrifice on the cross.
 The fact that I'll never be able to fully comprehend the extent of God's love and power gives me a peace that I could never find by myself.

 None of this is a result of anything special about me.
 God is is incredibly kind and generous; the blessings he has given me far exceed what I deserve.
 And he offers the gift of salvation and life with him freely to all people regardless of age, gender, or race.
-The Bible says:
+The Bible says in <cite>Romans 10:9</cite>:

 > If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.

 That's it.
 God wants to be a part of your life now and forever and all he asks is that you believe what he says.
-If you want to learn more about who God is and what that means for us I'll leave a few resources linked below that have been helpful for me.
+If you want to learn more about who God is please take the time to seek answers.
+I'll leave a few resources linked below that have been helpful for me.
 Thanks for taking the time to read this.

 -   [GotQuestions.org](https://www.gotquestions.org/)
 -   [The Truth about Us](https://libro.fm/audiobooks/9781666558159-the-truth-about-us) by Brant Hansen